Saxboyy/SkrrBoy/README.md

 “Can you remember who you were before the world told you who you should be?” – Charles Bukowski

 ## Skills

-Skills that make me stand out from other network users

 - Scotophobia: Nothing more to add
 - Explorer's Syndrome